Akahara/ShadersWorkspace/README.md

 ```

 Note that on Mac OS X you will need to add `-XstartOnFirstThread` before `-jar`, otherwise you might get unexpected crashes.
+Also you may need to specify the version of OpenGL using `--force-gl-version <version>` because Metal is not supported.

-Java 13 is needed in order to run dsd.
-If you build it yourself you should be able to downgrade JRE compliance by removing unecessary libraries.
+Java 13+ is needed in order to run dsd.

-dsd has been tested on Windows 10, it should also work on OSX/linux but no garanties are made (if you encounter crashes with ImGui add `--no-gui`).
+DSD has been tested on Windows 10, it should also work on OSX/linux but no garanties are made (if you encounter crashes with ImGui add `--no-gui`).

 ### Using uniforms